UKHomeOffice/core-cloud-dynamodb-tf-module/README.md

 ## Authors

-Module is maintained by [Anton Babenko](https://github.com/antonbabenko) with help from [these awesome contributors](https://github.com/terraform-aws-modules/terraform-aws-dynamodb-table/graphs/contributors).
+This module has initially been cut from (https://github.com/terraform-aws-modules/terraform-aws-dynamodb-table/tree/v4.2.0).
+The original module is maintained by [Anton Babenko](https://github.com/antonbabenko) with help from [these awesome contributors](https://github.com/terraform-aws-modules/terraform-aws-dynamodb-table/graphs/contributors).

 ## License